Terms & Conditions

 Cars and Day Visitors:

-We only have limited car parking space so each yurt and The Lake House have only 2 guaranteed car spaces.
-If you want to bring more or have day visitors please ring us first so we can check we have space.
+We only have limited car parking space, so each yurt has only 2 guaranteed car spaces.
+If you want to bring more or have day visitors, please ring us first so we can check we have space.

 Lower Glyn Farm (our home):

 Guests are very welcome to wander around the majority of our farm.
-The only exceptions are our own private garden, the barns and any fields growing hay (we will put a sign on the gate).
-Apart from this you are welcome to walk through 37 acres of wildflower meadows and the 43 acres of woods and we are happy for children to make dens, climb trees etc – but their safety is your responsibility and no liability can be accepted for any accidents.
+The only exceptions are our own private garden, the barns and any fields growing hay (we will put a private sign on the gate).
+Apart from this you are welcome to walk through acres of wildflower meadows and the 43 acres of woods and we are happy for children to make dens, climb trees etc. – but their safety is your responsibility and no liability can be accepted for any accidents.
 All gates are clearly marked if they need to be closed.
-There are sheep, highland cows and a horse in our fields.
-While they are friendly and used to people we do not recommend getting too close.
-The Lake House has its own private area which is off limits to the guests staying in the yurts, please let us know if you are being disturbed and we will speak to them.
-For more information on our farm and what there is to see please see our About Us page.
+There are highland cattle in our fields and while they are friendly and used to people, we do not recommend getting too close.
+If in any doubt about the livestock, we would recommend that you avoid entering any fields in which they are located.
+Please keep your distance and go around the cattle if you do enter their field.

-No dogs (except service dogs) are permitted (even very small well behaved ones).
-Tilly, our very friendly Springer Spaniel visits the yurt site and you are very welcome to take her for a walk, just ask for her lead if you are leaving the farm, as she is not traffic savvy.
-We will always be happy to lock Tilly up for a few hours (especially around meal times or if she is failing to understand the rules of a ball game!).
+No dogs (except service dogs) are permitted (even very small well-behaved ones).
+Tilly, our very friendly Springer Spaniel visits the campsite and you are very welcome to take her for a walk, just ask for her lead if you are leaving the farm, as she is not traffic savvy.
+We will always be happy to lock Tilly up for a few hours (especially around mealtimes or if she is failing to understand the rules of a ball game!).
 If you really dislike dogs, then you might like to consider this before booking.

 We have found from experience that when we have let the campsite to large groups there has been an increase in damage and excess cleaning has been required.
-We therefore charge a deposit where more than one accommodation is booked.
-This is £100 per yurt/£150 for the Lake House.
-The deposit will be returned within 7 days of the end of your holiday provided there is no damage or excess cleaning required.
+We therefore charge a deposit of £100 per yurt (£150 for the Lake House) – this will be returned within 7 days of the end of your holiday provided there is no damage or excess cleaning required.
+If a yurt or number of yurts are booked individually but part of a larger group as a whole, we will still request a £100.00 bond (per Yurt booked) from each of the lead bookers of each booking.

 Adult Only Groups: